 Grooming Report: http://tvtap.org/nordic-grooming

-Yellowstone National Park, Wyoming17.3 miles SW of Yellowstone National Park, Wyoming
+Old Faithful, Yellowstone National Park12.2 miles S of Old Faithful, Yellowstone National Park

 Mr. Bubbles is one of the few places you can actually soak in the thermal waters of Yellowstone National Park.
 The Bechler area of Yellowstone is one of the best kept secrets of the otherwise densely populated park.
 It's off the beaten path far from paved roads, boardwalks, tour busses and gift shops.
 In the backcountry, you'll walk singletrack dirt trails and see natural features not included on any brochure.
 There's also a good chance you'll see wildlife outside the safe comforts of your car door.
 Be aware of the animals around you (like bears, moose and bison).
 Give animals their space as to not threaten them.